Organic foods have grown increasingly popular over the last 2 decades. In fact, U.S. consumers spent $56 billion on organic produce in 2020 (1).

 This may partly explain the higher levels of antioxidants in these plants.

-High nitrate levels are linked to an increased risk of certain types of cancer (8).
+High nitrate levels are associated with an increased risk of certain types of cancer (

-They’re also linked to a condition called methemoglobinemia, a disease in infants that affects the body’s ability to carry oxygen (8).
+They’re also associated with a condition called methemoglobinemia, a disease in infants that affects the body’s ability to carry oxygen (11, 12).

-However, organic milk may contain less selenium and iodine than non-organic milk, two minerals that are essential for health (9).
+However, organic milk may contain less selenium and iodine than non-organic milk.
+These are two minerals that are essential for health (

 A higher intake of omega-3 fatty acids has been associated with many health benefits, including a reduced risk of heart disease.